KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 Members of the Pretty Prairie United Methodist Church contacted me about designing a new website and marketing plan for the church.

 ### Problem
 The church's previous website, which had been made using an outdated technique called Flash, was no longer in existence because [the web host had stopped hosting](https://kslib.info/1013/Blue-Skyways-Transition).
 I made the screenshot below locally (offline, on a personal computer) using files that I recovered from the web host.
+See "Old Website" for screenshots of all the old website pages.

 ![](images/old-website-welcome-page.jpg)